usaid-cs/yesterday-i-learned/linux.md

 ![Dilbert](http://i.imgur.com/CGJ67gv.gif)

+- Despite Linus saying "never break userspace", [official guarantee for a syscall interface to be backwards-compatible is only two years](https://unix.stackexchange.com/questions/235335/why-is-there-a-linux-kernel-policy-to-never-break-user-space).
+The difference in language has allowed for the kernel to be swapped with another version... most of the time, but not *all* of the time, and usually both working, but rarely equally well.
+- On following Linus Torvalds' opinion: [he rants about everything](https://www.reddit.com/r/linusrants/top/).
+As much as he's usually right about what he rants... just because he rants about something, it doesn't automatically mean he's right.
+Stay critical.
+- ["Linux is always pronounced Linux"](https://www.youtube.com/watch?v=5IfHm6R5le0) - Linus Torvalds.
+Now you know! (or don't)
+- [`lib` and `bin` are pronounced as if they are standalone words](https://arstechnica.com/gadgets/2020/05/youre-saying-it-wrong-how-to-say-oft-mispronounced-tech-terms/), not as "bine" in "binary".
+- You can [specify the DNS server you want](https://support.rackspace.com/how-to/changing-dns-settings-on-linux/) in `/etc/resolv.conf`.
 - An expired (PGP) key can be renewed so what's the point in them?
 [The only good use for them seems to be cycling subkeys as a practice](https://security.stackexchange.com/questions/14718/does-openpgp-key-expiration-add-to-security), rather than being a nuisance for having to renew.
 - `kill -9 -1` (in that order) kills every process you can kill.
 - A `fork()`ed process [will continue running at the same instruction that forked it](https://www.reddit.com/r/linux/comments/f1alcy/linus_torvalds_just_made_a_big_optimization_to/fh3dicv/) (according to reddit, anyway...
 I don't know enough) so calling `fork()` six times consecutively will yield 2^6 processes rather than 7.